-The AUTOPILOT project will deploy, test and demonstrate IoT-based automated services in four driving modes - urban driving, highway pilot, automated valet parking, and platooning - at several permanent pilot sites, in real traffic situations.
+The AUTOPILOT project will deploy, test and demonstrate IoT-based automated services in five driving modes - urban driving, highway pilot, automated valet parking, real time car sharing, and platooning - at several permanent pilot sites, in real traffic situations.

 The Urban Driving use case requires automated driving vehicles to identify, predict and react in an array of complex situations.
 Fully automated vehicles will be tested driving from point A to B, without any action from the driver.
 However, the driver will be able to override and get back to manual driving at any time.

 All AUTOPILOT pilot sites – Brainport, Livorno, Versailles, Vigo, Tampere and Daejeon City – will demonstrate the Urban Driving use case.

 The platooning use case demonstrates vehicular platoons consisting of a lead vehicle and one or more highly automated or driverless following vehicles which have automated steering and distance control to the vehicle ahead.
 The control is supported by V2V communication.
 Two variants of platooning will be evaluated in the project:

 - An urban variant to enable car rebalancing of a group of driverless vehicles involving only one driver in the lead vehicle (piloted in Versailles).

 - A highway variant where one or more highly automated vehicles are going to follow a leading vehicle.
 The electronic allowance of the emergency lane (dedicated lane) will be tested, as well as dynamic platoon forming (to be piloted in Brainport).